Aloisius64/DgEngine/README.md

   - Skinning,
   - Skybox.

-The game engine provides support for physics through Nvidia PhysX, which was integrated into the core.
+The game engine provides support for physics through Nvidia PhysX (v3.3.2), which was integrated into the core.

 Also you can harness the power of the device "Oculus Rift" to view VR scenes.